OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

     -  The ``networkType`` field is usually set as ``OpenShiftSDN`` in the YAML file by default.

-       For configuration pointing at TF cluster nodes, the ``networkType`` field needs to be configured as ``Contrail``.
+       For configuration pointing at OpenSDN cluster nodes, the ``networkType`` field needs to be configured as ``Contrail``.

     -  OpenShift master nodes need larger instances.
 We recommend